 The Scheme is exposed to foreign currency risk as a result of LIF's investment in financial instruments denominated in foreign currencies.
 Exchange rate exposures are managed within approved policy parameters utilising forward exchange rate contracts.
-The forward exchange rate contracts are designed to hedge 50% of its exposure to foreign currency for all international equities and 100% of all other international assets.
-This hedge percentage may be altered from time to time.
+The forward exchange rate contracts are designed to hedge an agreed percentage of its exposure to foreign currency for all international equities and 100% of all other international assets.
+The agreed percentage was 35% at balance sheet date.